 Trash isn’t the only thing that can make your yard look trashy.
 Things laying all over the yard can cover up the natural beauty and create a look that you’re trying to avoid.
 Organize any outdoor toys in a weather safe toy bin.
 Wrap your garden hose onto a garden hose spool.
-Store gardening tools in a shed or weather safe storage box.
+Store gardening (Six Dollar Family) tools in a shed or weather safe storage box.
 By keeping things neat and tidy, you will be keeping your yard looking its best.

 Landscaping Tips for Beginners #5: Use plants strategically –